 Stories from the Desk of Career Development

-This page features articles written by student employees in Career Development, showcasing student success stories, student-led events, and career readiness competencies in action.
+This page features articles showcasing student success stories, student-led events, and career readiness competencies in action.
 These articles highlight the real-world impact of Career Development initiatives and provide insight into how students are preparing for future careers through hands-on experiences.

 Spencer Jenkins Shares His Experience as the Student Assistant for Design in Career Development